 Enables or disables the DMF daemon's ability to produce partial-state files.
+The possible values are:

-If this parameter is set to on or yes, the daemon will correctly process put and get requests that would result in a partial-state file.
-If this parameter is set to off or no, all put and get requests that require a change to the online status of the file will result in a file that is completely online or offline.
+- on or yes, which means that the daemon will correctly process put and get requests that would result in a partial-state file.
+The default is on. - off or no, which means that all put and get requests that require a change to the online status of the file will result in a file that is completely online or offline.
 That is, any put request that makes any part of the file offline will result in the entire file being made offline.
 Any get request that would result in any part of the file being brought back online will result in the entire file being brought back online.
-The default is on.